raspberrypilearning/paint-box/en/step_5.md

 --- /task ---

 --- task ---
-Add code to this sprite to clear the stage when it's clicked.
+Add code to the 'X-block' sprite to clear the Stage when the sprite clicked.

 ![cross](images/cross.png)
 ```blocks